idelchi/go-gitignore/README.md

 }
 ```

+Use `.Match(...)` to retrieve both ignore status and the pattern that matched.

 ## Limitations

-Expects relative paths for both gitignore patterns and input paths.
-Absolute paths are treated as non-ignored.
+- Expects relative input paths.
+Absolute paths are treated as non-ignored, regardless of if they resolve to the current workspace.

-## Contributing

-Contributors are encouraged to add more test cases to prevent over-fitting in the algorithm.